PSSRA/pssra.github.io/content/join/bylaws.md

 ## SECTION ONE: CODE OF CONDUCT

 Members are expected to follow basic rules of conduct while at meetings or at events being hosted or participated in by the Chapter.
-Failure to adhere to these rules can be grounds for disciplinary action, ranging from informal warnings up to a vote to expel the member as outlined in these bylaws.
+Failure to adhere to these rules can be grounds for disciplinary action, ranging from informal warnings up to expulsion as outlined in these bylaws.

 ## SECTION TWO: MEMBERSHIP CONDUCT

 Members are expected to be respectful to others at all times.
 Feuding and fighting does not benefit the organization or the movement.

-Members will not make any public statement on behalf of the chapter as a whole without the unanimous consent of the CCC and/or unanimous consent of all Chapter members not serving on the CCC.
+Members will not make any public statement on behalf of the chapter as a whole without the consent of the CCC and/or unanimous consent of all Chapter members not serving on the CCC.

 Members will not violate the privacy of any members by committing acts such as, but not limited to: sharing personal, identifying information of other members and posting or sharing photos or videos exposing the identity of other members.
 If members wish to share information about other members, they are expected to only act upon the explicit consent of the members to be identified.